-Part of this work is included in our conference papers \cite{Rad23,Rad23a}.
-Specifically, \cite{Rad23} derives the closed-form expression of the expected values of the soft-estimated symbols obtained with MRC in a multi-UE setting and proposes single-UE data detection strategies.
-On the other hand, \cite{Rad23a} provides a numerical evaluation of the expected values of the soft-estimated symbols obtained with the ZF and MMSE receivers and introduces JD.
-In this paper, we analytically characterize the expected values of the soft-estimated symbols obtained with the ZF and MMSE receivers and propose a novel receiver design tailored for the data detection with 1-bit ADCs, which is based on the expected values of the soft-estimated symbols previously derived.
-Moreover, we present comprehensive numerical results considering a variety of system parameters.
+Part of this work was presented in our conference papers \cite{Rad23,Rad23a}.
+Specifically, \cite{Rad23} derived the closed-form expression of the expected values of the soft-estimated symbols obtained with MRC in a multi-UE setting and proposed UE-specific data detection strategies.
+On the other hand, \cite{Rad23a} provided a numerical evaluation of the expected values of the soft-estimated symbols obtained with the ZF and MMSE receivers, and introduced JD.
+In this paper, we provide a detailed proof of Theorem~\ref{thm:main}, which was previously presented in \cite{Rad23}, and analytically characterize the expected values of the soft-estimated symbols obtained with the ZF and MMSE receivers.
+Building on this, we propose a novel receiver design tailored for data detection with 1-bit ADCs.
+Moreover, we analyze the SER for the proposed JD and present comprehensive numerical results considering a variety of system parameters.

 \textit{Outline.} The rest of the paper is structured as follows.
 Section~\ref{sec:Sys} introduces the system model.
 Section~\ref{sec:Ex} characterizes the expected values of the soft-estimated symbols obtained with the conventional receivers.
-Section~\ref{sec:Beam} exploits this result to propose a new receiver design tailored for the data detection with 1-bit ADCs.
-Section~\ref{sec:DD} presents novel data detection strategies.
+Section~\ref{sec:Beam} exploits this result to propose a new receiver design tailored for data detection with 1-bit ADCs.
+Section~\ref{sec:DD} presents novel data detection strategies and the SER analysis.
 Section~\ref{sec:NR} provides the numerical results and discussion.
-Lastly, Section~\ref{sec:Conl} draws some concluding remarks.
+Lastly, Section~\ref{sec:Concl} concludes the paper.